I’m a dad to 2 boys with autism, something I was never prepared for.

 But what has this got to do with writing a blog?

-As I’m sure you can imagine raising two boys with severe autism is pretty full on.
+As I’m sure you can imagine raising two autistic boys with such profound needs is pretty full on.
 My sons require one on one attention all day long, and their challenges and behaviours can be very extreme at times.
-Add in some pretty crazy sleeping patterns, and some huge self-harming issues, which mean life can be pretty demanding.
+Add in some pretty crazy sleeping patterns, and some huge self-harming issues, it means life can be pretty demanding.

 On top of that I also have to find the time and energy to try and run my own business.
 Being able to switch off from all of the pressures at home and get my mind into business mode can be difficult at times, especially on 3 hours sleep.
 But somehow I have to make it work.
 Raising 2 kids with autism doesn’t come cheap!